 Biking can be a great way to explore, exercise, and get some fresh air.
 Many of us love going for a bike ride when we want to enjoy our community parks and get our heart rates going a little.
 But bike riding is not always easy or safe.
 With no real safety features other than a helmet, a bike accident can be devastating.

 If you have suffered injuries from a bicycle accident that occurred as the result of another person’s negligence, you may be entitled to a substantial amount of financial recovery.
-At The Lenahan Law Firm, we make our clients’ cases our top priority and help them fight for the compensation they rightfully deserve.
+At The Lenahan Law Firm, our Dallas bike accident lawyers make our clients’ cases our top priority and help them fight for the compensation they rightfully deserve.
 We have seen just how debilitating a bike accident can be and know firsthand that proper compensation may be the only key to recovery.

 Contact us today by calling (214) 295-1008 to find out how we can help you navigate your case.

 Unfortunately, not everyone will take the responsibility of safe driving seriously.
 There are those on the road that do not seem to care about their duty towards others.
 You cannot control the actions of others, but you can control your own behavior.
 Be sure to follow these safety tips to keep yourself, and those around you, as safe as possible.

 - Wear reflective gear to increase your visibility

 - Never use a device, such as your phone or headphones, while biking

 - Always wear a helmet